HawkSP/HawkSP.github.io/.github/CONTRIBUTING.md

 4. Submit your new GitHub Issue and wait patiently.
 If you have any additional / new information to add, please feel free to comment on that Issue and provide more helpful information.

-## Help Improving Atom Beautify By Changing Source Code
+## Help Improving Prime Studios By Changing Source Code